coollog/theboola/wp-content/plugins/nextgen-facebook/readme.txt

 	* Twitter

 <blockquote>
 <p><strong>Don't need the sharing buttons?</strong> Have a look at the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (aka child) of NextGEN Facebook (NGFB).
 They have the same author, many of the same excellent features, but <em>WPSSO is distributed without the sharing buttons and their related features</em> (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
-As a result, <strong>WPSSO is 25% smaller and is often preferred for websites that already have (or don't need) a set of sharing buttons</strong>.</p>
+As a result, WPSSO is 25% smaller and is often preferred for websites that already have (or don't need) a set of sharing buttons.</p>
 </blockquote>

 **Pro / Power-User Version**

 * **No Risk 30 Day Refund Policy**
 * Twitter Card meta tags:
-	* *Product Card* &mdash; Product information from a supported e-commerce plugins:
+	* *Product Card* &mdash; Product information from an e-commerce plugin.
-		* Easy Digital Downloads
-		* MarketPress
-		* WooCommerce
-		* WP e-Commerce
-	* *Player Card* &mdash; An embedded video in the content from:
+	* *Player Card* &mdash; An embedded video in the Post / Page content.
-		* Slideshare
-		* Vimeo
-		* Wistia
-		* YouTube
-	* *Gallery Card* &mdash; A WordPress Media Library gallery or NextGEN Gallery shortcode.
+	* *Gallery Card* &mdash; A Media Library gallery or NextGEN Gallery shortcode.
-	* *Photo Card* &mdash; A WordPress Attachment page or NextGEN Gallery ImageBrowser webpage.
+	* *Photo Card* &mdash; An Attachment page or NextGEN Gallery ImageBrowser webpage.
-	* *Large Image Summary Card* &mdash; An image entered in the custom Social Settings, a Featured, Attached, or NextGEN Gallery singlepic image.
+	* *Large Image Summary Card* &mdash; An image from the custom Social Settings, Featured, Attached, or NextGEN Gallery singlepic.
 	* *Summary Card* &mdash; All other webpages.
 * Customizable image dimensions for each Twitter Card type.
 * Configurable title and description lengths for different contexts (Open Graph, Twitter Card, SEO).